SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_SRM_Function_Resources_Consistency.md

 ## Limitations

-* Needs the SRM Framework
+* Needs the SRM Framework.
-* Needs a SRM license
+* Needs an SRM license.
-* The ResourceManager needs to be initialized
+* The ResourceManager needs to be initialized.